jmcejuela/CoreferenceResolution/README.md

-CoreferenceResolution in Biomedical full text
+CoreferenceResolution in biomedical full text
 =====================
 This thesis I started on March 2014 and defended on the 27th November 2014.
 The goal of the thesis was to build a system that deals with protein coreference resolution in full text.
 My thesis' advisor was Juan Miguel Cejuela and my supervisor Prof. Burkhard Rost.
 With their support I finished successfully this project and I outpreforem the current state of the art in Protein coreference resolution.